vi-kon/laravel-auth/README.md

 ---
 [Back to top][top]

-## Packages
+## Namespaces

-Packages are useful for grouping users into individual packages.
-In each package usernames are unique, however in other package using the same username is permitted.
+Namespaces are useful for grouping users into individual login groups.
+In each namespace usernames are unique, however in other namespace using the same username is permitted.

 The default package is `system`.
 All users are stored in this package.

 ### Authentication

-For authenticating user in default package is simple, just call `attempt` method as usual:
+For authenticating user in default namespace is simple, just call `attempt` method as usual:

 ```php
 if (Auth::attempt(['email' => $email, 'password' => $password]))